AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/chapter-2/literal-keys.md

 ## Context

-The `Natural Keys <natural-keys>` pattern encourages the creation of URIs from existing non-global identifiers.
+The [`Natural Keys`](../chapter-2/natural-keys) pattern encourages the creation of URIs from existing non-global identifiers.
 While this provides a way to begin identifying a resource so that we can describe it in RDF, it does not address the issue of how to publish these existing identifiers.
 Nor does it address situations where natural keys change over time, e.g. the move from ISBN-10 to ISBN-13 in the publishing world.

 ## Solution